ThriftyFun Logo

 2. Take out your paints, watercolor paper, artist's tray, paintbrush, pencil and eraser.
 Fill a jar with cool water and set aside.
 There are several ways to do this craft; you do not need to be an artist to create attractive watercolor cards.
 The trick is choosing a simple, bold design such as a close-up of a flower (see photo).
 There are several ways in which to create your original design.

-• Option 1: You can opt to work freeform', painting the design directly as you go.
+Option 1: You can opt to work 'freeform', painting the design directly as you go.

-• Option 2: You can pencil in your design on the watercolor paper before you start.
+Option 2: You can pencil in your design on the watercolor paper before you start.
 If you aren't sure of your design or have never painted with watercolors before, you may want to opt for this route.
 You can draw a design from your imagination, or you can use a photograph or another picture as a guide.
 With the pencil, lightly trace the design you have chosen onto the watercolor paper.
 Keep in mind the size of the card you have chosen.
 You will be gluing the watercolor painting onto the card, so it needs to be slightly smaller in size.

-• Option 3: If you like a contained look (watercolors do run a bit), you can use masking fluid to outline your design.
+Option 3: If you like a contained look (watercolors do run a bit), you can use masking fluid to outline your design.
 Masking fluid dries to a rubbery substance that keeps watercolors from running outside of an area.
 The area covered with masking fluid will remain white after the dried fluid is removed.
 Although you should read the instructions on the bottle, the basic idea is to dip your brush in masking fluid and trace over the pencil lines you've drawn.
-Wait until the fluid hardens (see bottle for directions), then paint your design and allow it to dry.
-Once your painting is dry, remove the masking fluid (it will now be gummy and can be peeled off).
-You will have white lines along the outline you drew with pencil.
-If any pencil marks are visible, erase them.

 3. Wet the entire surface of your watercolor paper lightly with the paintbrush.
 Do not add too much water, as your painting will warp when it dries.

 4. Paint your picture, mixing your paints in the artist's tray as you go.
 You can do test patches on another piece of watercolor paper to make sure the color you have mixed is what you want.
 Remember that colors dry slightly darker than they appear when wet.
 If you are choosing option 1 or 2, you will need to begin by 'layering' washes of color.
-This is a main technique in watercolor.
-Start by adding a light layer of color.
-Then add more color to accent or darken specific areas or to create shadows and borders.
-If you are choosing option 3, you don't need to layer your colors as much, because the masking fluid is creating borders for you.

 5. When you've finished your picture, set it aside to dry.

 6. Once the painting is completely dry, measure the card that you are going to place your painting on.
 On the back of your painting, lightly outline measurements that are slightly smaller than those of the card.
-Cut along the outline with an exactoknife and ruler.
+Cut along the outline with an X-Acto knife and ruler.
 Be sure to place a hard surface such as thick cardboard under the painting to protect the table from cuts.

 7. Pour a puddle of craft glue onto the plastic container lid.
 Spread a thin layer of glue along the back of you painting and glue it to the front of your card.
 Allow to dry.